vkoves/vkoves.github.io/_posts/2026-08-24-ev-road-tripping-is-actually-easy-now.md

 ## Stop 4 - Ionna in Lafayette, Indiana

 Back at Ionna Lafayette, IN - 35% to 100% for $11.58 in 35 minutes.
-This was thanks to the 20 cents per kWh sale for this brand new station, and since and we were eating dinner, we ended up letting the car fully charge.
+This was thanks to the 20 cents per kWh sale for this brand new station, and since we were eating dinner, we ended up letting the car fully charge.
 So this was a longer charging stop, but not because of the car!

 <a class="image-link" href="/post-assets/ev-roadtrip/day3/ionna-day3-receipt.webp"